-In Smith (appealable decisions; PTA requirements; anonymity : Belgium) UKUT 216 (IAC), President Lane and Upper Tribunal Judges Gill and Finch provide important guidance on jurisdiction in EEA deportation and Article 8 appeals and the correct procedure for raising “cross appeals” in the Upper Tribunal.
+In MS (appealable decisions; PTA requirements; anonymity : Belgium) UKUT 216 (IAC), President Lane and Upper Tribunal Judges Gill and Finch provide important guidance on jurisdiction in EEA deportation and Article 8 appeals and the correct procedure for raising “cross appeals” in the Upper Tribunal.

 I represented the claimant at three separate Upper Tribunal hearings, instructed by Duncan Lewis.

 The claimant was a Belgian national with a history of criminal offending as a juvenile and several convictions for domestic violence as an adult.
 The Secretary of State made a deportation order against him under the 2016 EEA Regulations.
-Mr Smith did not appeal and was deported.
+MS did not appeal and was deported.
 He re-entered the UK on two occasions in breach of the deportation order, remaining in the UK since his last re-entry.